Plant And Animal Cells Not Labeled

 Endoplasmic Reticulum (ER): The Manufacturing and Transport Network

 The endoplasmic reticulum (ER) is a network of interconnected membranes that extends throughout the cytoplasm of both plant and animal cells.
 There are two types of ER: rough ER, which is studded with ribosomes and involved in protein synthesis, and smooth ER, which lacks ribosomes and is involved in lipid synthesis and detoxification.
-The ER plays a crucial role in the production, processing, and transport of proteins and lipids within the cell.
+The ER has a big impact in the production, processing, and transport of proteins and lipids within the cell.

 Golgi Apparatus: The Packaging and Shipping Center